-In the paper, titled “Contracting for sex in the Pacific War” and published online in the International Review of Law and Economics, Mark Ramseyer, Mitsubishi professor of Japanese legal studies at Harvard Law School, argued that Korean “comfort women” -- as they are often euphemistically labeled -- were part of Japan’s licensed prostitution system.
+In the paper, titled “Contracting for sex in the Pacific War” and published in the International Review of Law and Economics, Mark Ramseyer, Mitsubishi professor of Japanese legal studies at Harvard Law School, argued that Korean comfort women -- as they often euphemistically labeled -- were part of Japan’s licensed prostitution system at the time.

 His arguments contradict the testimonies of survivors, who say they were either coerced or tricked into sex slavery, and the work of scholars who support their movement.
 Scholars estimate that between 170,000 and 200,000 women and girls were forced to work in Japan’s military brothels before and during World War II, and the UN acknowledges that this occurred.

 Ramseyer said, “I’ll let the article speak for itself” when reached by The Korea Herald for comment, adding that “this is a question about scholarship.”
 He declined to address the controversy surrounding his article.

 “They chose prostitution over those alternative opportunities because they believed prostitution offered them a better outcome,” Ramseyer said in his paper, stating that the women were aware of the health risks and other dangers involved in working at the brothels and made their decision based on the economic opportunities.

 This process was “contractual,” he said, and followed the logic of game theory.
 The women understood the harsh nature of prostitution and the damage it would mean to their reputations, so as a trade-off recruiters promised the women high wages and upfront payment.

 Addressing the case of Korean victims specifically, his paper denied that they were forcibly mobilized by the Japanese government and also denied the Japanese military’s involvement with fraudulent recruiters, putting the blame on Korean recruiters and saying they deceived the women.